-This is an unorthodox approach to technical analysis, but we at Trading Strategy Guides.com are different and we don’t mind doing uncomfortable things if that’s what it takes to succeed in this business.
+This is an unorthodox approach to technical analysis.
+But, we at Trading Strategy Guides.com are different.
+We don’t mind doing uncomfortable things if that’s what it takes to succeed in this business.

 First, let’s visualize how an authentic swing point really looks on the MACD indicator: